Zalgar/sensor-api/README.md

-Collecting workspace information

-Still building the workspace index, response may be less accurate.

 # Sensor API

 This project contains two Rust applications for reading sensor data from BME280 and PMSA003I sensors using the I2C bus and exposing the data through a web API using Actix-web.